CSUSB Survivor Advocacy Services

 - Confidentiality is fundamental to the safety of survivors.

-- Dating/Domestic Violence, Sexual Assault and Stalking are public health issues that affect all of society.
+- Intimate Partner Violence, Domestic Violence, Sexual Violence, and Stalking are public health issues that affect all of society.

 - Social justice and social change are necessary to end social, cultural, and institutional oppressions which contribute to violence and cause barriers to healing.